caisonglu/cachemaster/README.md

 ===========

 ##Introduction
 Cachemaster is similar to VMTOUCH, but with more functions.
+Such as:
+Kick page cache,
+Warmup/readahead data,
+Lock data in mem,
+Stat page cache,
-Such as kick page cache, warmup/readahead data, lock data in mem, stat page cache, stat page cache in realtime mode, all by file or directory!
+Stat page cache in realtime mode,
+By file or directory~

 ##Contributors
 henshao@taobao.com,tiechou@taobao.com